The First Promo For ‘A Double Shot Of Love’ With Vinny & Pauly D Has Dropped, And Fans Are Losing It

 “It’s pretty crazy because it was my first real relationship.
 I’ve learned so much being in it — I’ve learned don’t assume anything.
 If you have a problem with your partner, don’t assume.
 Just ask them and tell them how you feel, because most of the time it’s not really what you think.
 You’ll find out that it’s not, and you can always work through anything,” DelVecchio said of his relationship with O’Day.

-The latest spin-off in the Jersey Shore family is a reboot of a popular, early 2000s series that started with A Shot Of Love With Tila Tequila.
+The latest spinoff in the Jersey Shore family is a reboot of a popular, early 2000s series that started with A Shot Of Love With Tila Tequila.
 After Tequila had a few shots of love of her own, she passed the torch to the Ikki twins, but the series fizzled in 2009.
-Now, Guadagnino and DelVecchio will have their chance at finding love, though some fans think that the two famous-friends will choose their “bromance” over romance in the end.
+Now, Guadagnino and DelVecchio will have their chance at finding love, though some fans think that the two famous friends will choose their “bromance” over romance in the end.

 “Plot twist: they just choose each other at the end,” one fan mused.